 He finally caught and caged the gibbons, needing all the self-control he’d learned in thirteen years of professional flying to refrain from killing the miscreant beasts.

-He called Mickey and informed her they were going to the Kowloon SPCA.
+He called Mickey and informed her they were going to the Kowloon chapter of the RSPCA.